Daynil/lunchmoney-amazon-matcher/readme.md

 - 2 different Amazon orders with identical total paid amounts within the same transaction match threshold ([15 day period by default](https://github.com/Daynil/lunchmoney-amazon-matcher/blob/master/util.ts#L192)) cannot be uniquely identified, so they will be skipped.
 - If an Amazon order is using an Amazon credit card, paying for part or all of a transaction with credit card rewards points will cause the transaction not to match.
 - If an Amazon order had a "coupon" applied, it will not match.
 Amazon's order export does not account for coupon discounts and only shows item totals, while the Lunch Money transaction would show the amount after the coupon is applied.
-- It is theoretically possible for a transaction to be mismatched if two transactions both payed with multiple payment methods and/or partly with reward points and the wrong one added up to the matching amount.
+- It is theoretically possible for a transaction to be mismatched if two transactions both payed with multiple payment methods and/or partly with reward points and the wrong one added up to the matching amount, though this is probably very unlikely.